Home Business Education Health

 Managing Pain and Discomfort

-Some level of pain is normal after tooth extraction.
-It usually improves within a few days.
+Some discomfort is normal after a tooth extraction.
+Most people notice gradual improvement within several days.

-• Apply a cold compress on the outside of your cheek
+• Apply a cold compress to the outside of the cheek

-Cold compresses are especially helpful in the first 24 hours.
-Apply for about 10–15 minutes at a time to reduce swelling and discomfort.
+Cold compresses are particularly helpful during the first day because they help reduce swelling and numb discomfort.

 Controlling Swelling Effectively

-• Switch to warm compresses after 24–48 hours
+• Switch to warm compresses after 24 to 48 hours

-Swelling usually peaks within two to three days and then gradually reduces.
+Swelling often peaks within the first two days before gradually improving.

 Recommended Foods